jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

     common problems of the general public</strong>.
-If you require a ROUTINE CHECK or Basic Dentistry such as caries removal, cleaning, prophylaxis or oral prosthesis without aesthetic, functional or periodontal compromise; a general practice professional can provide an excellent service.
+If you require a ROUTINE CHECK or Basic Dentistry such as caries removal, cleaning, prophylaxis or oral prosthesis without aesthetic, functional or periodontal compromise; a general practice professional can provide you an excellent service.
 However, because the different areas of Dentistry have become increasingly complex and highly technified, <strong>there are numerous cases that require the intervention of professionals with long and intensive training called Specialists</strong>.
 These individuals are particularly trained to execute advanced techniques and procedures providing highly predictable and often surprising results for patients.</p><p><strong>A good General Dentist is responsible for performing the triage and primary diagnosis of the patient</strong>, solving hygiene problems and CARIES RESTORATION that may be presented and refer, if necessary, to the most indicated Specialist.
-It is important to clarify that <strong>a true Specialist must have completed fourth level or Postgraduate studies</strong> at a recognized national or foreign University, with an academic curriculum that covers the teaching hours required by the different Scientific Societies of the country.</p><p><strong>The Generalist must have solid knowledge of oral pathology, radiology, periodontics and gnatology</strong> to be able to detect the presence
+It is important to clarify that
+    <strong>a true Specialist must have completed fourth level or Postgraduate studies</strong>
+    at a recognized national or foreign University, with an academic curriculum that covers the teaching hours required by the different Scientific Societies of the country.</p><p><strong>The Generalist must have solid knowledge of oral pathology, radiology, periodontics and gnatology</strong> to be able to detect the presence